priyesh2/Wordpress_and_Drupal/README.md

   $ ansible-playbook -i hosts combined.yml --tag=stack,drupal

-* I have configured the DNS Records in route53
+* I have configured the DNS Records in route53 after running the playbook

 -- Domain names i have used